bshandley/tern-starter/README.md

 **Do not run this code in production environments.
 This is for POCs and prototyping only.**

 # Other Uses
 I have included various other files for containerization, CI/CD pipelines, and Kubernetes testing.
-You may safely delete `Dockerfile` and `Jenkinsfile` without breaking anything.
-Feel free to use these files and adapt to your own needs.
+You may safely delete `Dockerfile`, `Jenkinsfile`, and `tern-pod.yml` without breaking anything.
+Feel free to use and modify these files for your own needs.

 # Getting Started
 After installing with `npm install` just run